nio-core/nio-behaviour-data-generation/README.md

 # Behaviour Data Generation
 Repository for behaviour data generation by utilizing chessboard-like games.
-The extracted skills are to be used for a change management system.
+The extracted game histories are to be used for a change management system.

 ## Part 1: Generate the data set
-Two engines play several games against each other and thus produce data for learning the classifiers.
+Two engines play several games against each other and thus produce data for training the classifiers.

 ### Chess Engines
 - pulse	            https://github.com/fluxroot/pulse